 System creates audit log of import action.

-No Data Files
+No Data Files [Alert via the processing log and alerts]

 As an OC/DOC, IC, or User, I want to be alerted if a CDR file imported has no data, so that I know that there were no call logs during the request period.